Wyckoff Heights Medical Center Pediatric Dentistry Residency Program

 Description

-The Department of Dental Medicine at Wyckoff Heights Medical Center is pleased to announce that The Commission on Dental Accreditation (CODA) has been granted accreditation for the Pediatric Dentistry residency program.
+The Department of Dental Medicine at Wyckoff Heights Medical Center is pleased to announce that The Commission on Dental Accreditation (CODA) has been granted accreditation for the Pediatric Dentistry Residency Program.

-The Pediatric Dentistry residency program at Wyckoff Heights Medical Center is 24 months in duration and will accept four residents each year.
+The Pediatric Dentistry Residency Program at Wyckoff Heights Medical Center is 24 months in duration and will accept four residents each year.

-The Pediatric Dentistry residency program is designed to prepare pediatric dentists that provide pediatric oral healthcare, assume leadership roles and serve the community.
+The Pediatric Dentistry Residency Program is designed to prepare pediatric dentists that provide pediatric oral healthcare, assume leadership roles and serve the community.

 The residency program will provide a well-rounded exposure to the field of pediatric dentistry: